overdodactyl/ShadowFox/README.md

+# New changelog created

+To stay up-to-date with all changes made to this repository, please see [here](changelog.md).

 # Important Update 11/29/2017

 Some extensions have preferences built into the `about:addon` page that do not utilize the default styling settings utilized by Firefox.